wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-group-associative-cache.markdown

 practically difficult or even impossible at the time of writing this paper.
 Column-associative caches only allow one address to be remapped to a statically fixed location, without actually tracking line usage frequency, which can itself be a problem, since frequently used lines may just evict each other.

+Group-associative caches, on the other hand, differs from previous works in three aspects.
+First, it explicitly tracks recently accessed sets in a buffer structure, called the Set-reference History Table (SHT).
+This allows the hareware to identify potentially frequently accessed sets, and protect them from future write requests by remapping these writes to a different set.
+The second